California Corporation dissolution with the California Secretary of State

 The names of forfeited or suspended corporations are not protected, either.
 If your California corporation was forfeited, the name is available to be used by others.

 What is the penalty if you do not dissolve properly and just don’t file your Statement of Information reports?

-The California Secretary of State will mail the entity a written notice of pending forfeiture and assess a $250 penalty.
+The California Secretary of State will mail the entity a written notice of pending forfeiture and assess a $250 penalty (this will be sent to your California registered agent).
 The California corporation has 60 days from the date on the notice of pending forfeiture to file the delinquent statement of information.
 If a corporation does not respond to the notice within the 60 days, its business entity status will be suspended or forfeited.